BloNo Pizza Co. to Host Basketball Coaches Shows Tonight

 Fans unable to attend the show can listen on WJBC 1230 AM, the Varsity Network, and on GoRedbirds.com., as Pedon and Gillespie recap the past week of Missouri Valley Conference play and preview their upcoming matchups.

-The Kristen Gillespie Show Hosted by Greg Halbleib, starts Tonight at 6 pm Halbleib will be joined by head Coach Kristen Gillespie and freshman guard Abbie Aalsma.
-Last weekend, as the MVC season started, Aalsma notched six points against both Drake and UNI, including a season-high in free throw attempts (6) and makes (4) versus the Bulldogs last Friday.
+The Kristen Gillespie Show Hosted by Greg Halbleib, starts Tonight at 6 pm Halbleib will be joined by head Coach Kristen Gillespie and sophomore forward Chloe Van Zeeland.
+The Kaukauna, Wisconsin native has played an important role as a reserve for Illinois State as the Missouri Valley season continues.

-The Women’s basketball team (7-5), which began MVC play last weekend 1-1 after defeating Drake Friday before dropping a result to UNI Sunday, begin a four-game road trip this week as they head to Springfield, Missouri to face the Lady Bears of Missouri State Thursday before trekking to Carbondale to square off with Southern Illinois Saturday.
+Illinois State Women’s basketball (9-5) are coming off two massive road wins over Missouri State and Southern Illinois last week.
+The Redbirds continue their four-game road trip this week, with a trip down I-74 to meet Bradley on Thursday before facing off with new MVC member, Belmont, on Sunday from Nashville.

 The Ryan Beast Show follows at 7 pm, Hosted by John Fitzgerald and Mike Matthews.
-Pedon will be joined this week by redshirt junior guard Liam McChesney.
-The British Columbia, Canada native is coming off his second career performance with 20+ points, after leading the Redbirds with 22 (including scoring the first 11 for ISU) against UNI last Saturday.
+Pedon will be joined this week by junior guard Malachi Poindexter.
+Poindexter is coming off a career-high 18-point scoring game in Illinois State’s eight-point win at Evansville on Saturday.
+He is averaging 9.1 points per game, while sitting second on the team with 33 assists.
+His 24 made three-pointers lead the team this season.

-The men’s basketball team (6-9) continues the 2023 MVC season with one home game on the schedule this week before the Redbirds return to the road again.
-ISU will host Indiana State Wednesday for a 7 pm tip inside CEFCU Arena before they take to the road for a Matchup with Evansville Saturday at 1 pm inside The Ford Center.
+The men’s basketball team (7-10) continues the 2023 MVC season with one home game on the schedule this week before the Redbirds return to the road again.
+ISU will host Missouri State Wednesday for a 7 pm tip inside CEFCU Arena before they take to the road for a Matchup with Southern Illinois on Saturday at 7 pm inside the Banterra Center.

 Fans are invited to watch Monday’s shows live at BloNo Pizza Co., located at 1304 Cross Creek Drive in Normal, Illinois.
 However, for those unable to attend the show in person, it will be broadcast live on WJBC 1230 AM, the Varsity Network, and on GoRedbirds.com.

-GoRedbirds.com and the Illinois State Redbirds App: Your sources for Illinois State tickets, Weisbecker Scholarship Fund gifts, multimedia, Redbird merchandise, photos and more.
+GoRedbirds.com and the Illinois State Redbirds App: Your sources for Illinois State tickets, Weisbecker Athletic Fund gifts, multimedia, Redbird merchandise, photos and more.